 By 2025, businesses are expected to generate more than 175 zettabytes of data, with nearly 403 million terabytes created daily.
 In this scenario, storing without organizing, controlling, and collaborating is unproductive and risky from a compliance and governance point of view.

-Real-time notifications alert you to approvals, shares, and deletions.
+Real-time notifications for approvals, shares, and deletions;

 Granular permissions and retention policies aligned with LGPD, ISO 27001, ISO 9001, and other standards.

-Security and compliance: encryption, access control, and certifications.
+Security and compliance: access control and certifications.

-Usability: intuitive interface and support for mobile devices.
+Usability: intuitive interface and mobile support.

-Support: Clear SLA, training, and technical support.
+Support: clear SLA, training, and vendor assistance.

 Yes.
 In solutions such as SoftExpert Drive, you generate and edit text files with formatting, autocorrect and real-time saving capabilities, eliminating extra import steps.